Phono3py API#

 In [6]: ph3.save("phono3py_disp.yaml")

-When phonon_supercell_matrix is specified, the following attributes are usable:
+When phonon_supercell_matrix is set, the following attributes are available:

 Phono3py.phonon_supercell_matrix